The Caveman (1926 film)

-The Caveman, also styled as The Cave Man, is a 1926 silent film comedy produced and distributed by Warner Bros.
+The Caveman, also styled as The Cave Man, is a 1926 American silent comedy film produced and distributed by Warner Bros.
 Lewis Milestone directed the Darryl Zanuck scripted story taken from the play The Cave Man by Gelett Burgess.
-Matt Moore, Marie Prevost, Hedda Hopper star.
-A small role is played by a young Myrna Loy, just starting out in her long career.
-This picture survives in the Library of Congress with a reel missing.
+Matt Moore, Marie Prevost, and Hedda Hopper star.
+A small role is played by a young Myrna Loy, who was just starting out in her long career.

 Vitagraph, a predecessor of Warner Brothers, produced a version of this story in 1915 with Robert Edeson.

+Plot

+As described in a film magazine review, Myra Gaylord, an orphan with two million dollars, is seeking adventure one day and throws one half of a $100 bill out of a window, offering the other half if a person finding it comes to her apartment.
+Coal heaver Mike Smagg finds that half of the bill with a note attached promising the other half and giving the address of the apartment.
+When he arrives with one half, Myra decides to groom him and introduce him into society.
+His caveman methods attract the women.
+He balks at obeying Myra, who tells him that society will ostracize him if his background and identity become known.
+He doubts this, but discovers that it is true, and is forced to forego his top hat and suit and don the heavy clothes of a coal heaver.
+Eventually, after going back to his old haunts, he returns, kidnaps Myra, and rushes her away on a coal wagon to be married.